petr-vysotskiy/bybit-p2p-monitor/README.md

 ## 📞 Support

 For issues and questions, please check the existing issues or create a new one in the project repository.

+---

+**Note**: This project demonstrates a modern approach to web development using Deno as the primary runtime for both backend services and frontend building, eliminating the need for Node.js while maintaining full compatibility with the npm ecosystem.